 The MIT Free Speech Alliance believes that any form or amount of suppression of speech, whether at a public or private university, that would be protected by the First Amendment to the US Constitution is unacceptable.
 Speech suppression is particularly incompatible at a university that wants to continue being the best in the world.
 Although the Institute can set time, place and manner restrictions on the form of speech to not impede the basic functioning of the university, these restrictions should not be so onerous or burdensome as to constrain free expression.

 Within the last three years MIT performed two acts of visible speech suppression – the cancellation of the Dr. Dorian Abbot’s Carlson Lecture, and its involvement in the forced resignation of the MIT chaplain, Father Maloney.
 Following these egregious actions MIT’s administration gaslighted the alumni community about its involvement in and its real reasons for its actions and comments.
 In addition to these visible manifestations, a majority of the faculty polled at the end of 2021 during two faculty meetings indicated that they felt that their voices, or the voices of their colleagues, are constrained at MIT.
+A recent faculty poll in 2024 indicates that a significant portion of the faculty still fears retaliation for expressing their viewpoints.
 MIT continues to receive a yellow light rating in an annual survey of college speech policies by the Foundation for Individual Rights and Expression (FIRE).
 Based on annual student surveys, FIRE also ranked MIT #76 among 159 major colleges in terms of support for free speech on campus.
-[Link]

 In addition, MIT operates strong institutional mechanisms that are traditionally misemployed to suppress free expression on college campuses.
 MIT allows anonymous allegations of offensive speech to be filed against faculty, staff, or students; allegations which may trigger an administrative investigation, and they are filed and retained in MIT’s instance of the Maxient records system.
 For administrative actions, MIT operates an Institute Discrimination & Harassment Response (IDHR) Office with a full-time staff of 11.
 In addition, for cases not handled solely by IDHR, MIT operates a Bias Response Team whose membership consists of 16 senior administrators drawn from around MIT, and includes the MIT Police, the MIT General Counsel and student discipline deans as well as the usual HR and DEI staff.
 All of these operations are an affront to due process, transparency, and the rule of law, and they work to suppress open discourse.